VERTEBRA ANATOMY

 • Visible from the posterior aspect

-• Serves as an attachment point for muscles and ligaments
+• Serves as an attachment point for your muscles and ligaments

 Transverse Process